OceanCodes/fechallenge/README.md

 ## Technical Info

 #### How to start
-1. Clone this repository.
-2. Install the dependencies.
+1. Install the dependencies.
-3. Run `npm start` to start the app on port `3000`, and the server on port `3001`.
+2. Run `npm start` to start the app on port `3000`, and the server on port `3001`.

 #### API
 * Users are available on `localhost:3001/users`